ipspace/netlab/docs/caveats.md

 * Inter-VRF route leaking is supported only in combination with BGP EVPN
 * SR Linux does not support configurable propagation of extended BGP communities.
 * The SR Linux prefix filters cannot contain the **deny** action.
+* The SR Linux configuration templates do not support additional routing policies on routing protocol route imports
+* SR Linux needs a static default route (with low route preference) to implement OSPF **default-originate always** functionality.
+* SR Linux does not set metrics on routes imported into OSPF.
+While you can specify the metric and metric type of the OSPF default route, those settings have no impact.

 (caveats-sros)=
 ## Nokia SR OS